Caitlyn Frisina, Florida teen missing with soccer coach, found safe in New York

-A missing Florida teenage girl who police said was traveling north with a 27-year-old high school soccer coach has been found safe in New York, a Florida sheriff's office says.
+A missing Florida teenage girl who police said was traveling north with a 27-year-old high school soccer coach has been found safe in New York.

-Caitlyn Frisina, 17, was found on Friday, according to the Columbia County Sheriff's Office, which tweeted the news.
-More information about how or where she was located wasn't immediately available.
-It wasn't clear whether she was with the coach, Rian Rodriguez.
+Caitlyn Frisina, 17, was found after she went missing for a week, the Columbia County Sheriff's Office announced Friday evening.
+The coach, Rian Rodriguez has been arrested and charged as a fugitive of justice.
+He was arraigned in the Salina Town Court and sent to the Onondaga County Jail, State Police spokesperson Jack Keller said.

+Frisina is staying in an undisclosed location and will be reunited with her family on Saturday, Keller said.
+Florida detectives are scheduled to arrive in Syracuse on Saturday to continue their investigation.

 According to a missing persons report, Frisina left her home in Lake City through her bedroom window, taking some clothes and her wallet but leaving her cellphone, which had been erased of data.
 Police said in the report they obtained a text message the girl sent to a friend that indicates she is with Rodriguez and that there "may be a relationship" between Frisina and the coach.